simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The present Raja of Ladak dwells in his summer residence at sTog.
 He receives a small annual pension and leads a retired life.
 He seldom visits the town and resides in his great town palace only during the New Year festivities.
 His aged father has embraced monkhood and devotes his life to religious work.
 He is a serene and dignified gentleman, learned in the sacred lore of his country.
 When he paces down the streets of Leh on his rare visits to the town, many of the people throw themselves down before him and thus greet the scion of the ancient house of Kesar.

 The temples and monasteries of Leh are prominent features of the town itself and its neighborhood.
 The oldest temple is situated on the rNam-rgyal rtse-mo Hill and is dedicated to Maitreya.
-According to tradition it was built by King 'Bum-lde.*® On the same hill is foimd the interesting temple called mGon-khang and dedicated to the Lords or Dharmapalas of the Four Quarters.
+According to tradition it was built by King 'Bum-lde.(18) On the same hill is found the interesting temple called mGon-khang and dedicated to the Lords or Dharmapalas of the Four Quarters.
 It was erected by King bKra-shis rnam-rgyal, the builder of the Palace on the same hill, and of the hamlet Chubi.
 The temple contains frescoes whose importance is enhanced by the fact that their dates may be given.
 In the history of Tibetan pictorial art we are sadly lacking in definite dates to fix the different periods of the artistic evolution of the country.
 We speak of the different foreign influences which affected the art of Tibet, but are unable to place them in time.
 Therefore it is always gratifying to find frescoes or paintings which can be definitely dated.
 I hope to devote a separate work to the wall paintings found in Tibetan monasteries; like everything in Ladak, they evince a strong composite nature, and the artist or artists who executed them were inspired not only by the canonical art of Tibet but were also strongly influenced by the secular art of neighboring countries.
 Very striking is the fresco representing the family of Ladak kings.
 The men are attired in Mogul fashion, but the queens are depicted wearing the national Ladak dress.
 The fresco shows the duality that still exists in the culture of present-day Ladak.

 Below the royal palace of Seng-ge rnam-rgyal stand two temples --- one consecrated to the future Buddha Maitreya, the other to Avalokitesvara, the Divine Patron of Tibet.
-The temple or lha-\hang of Maitreya, besides containing a huge image of the Future Buddha, has old and interesting frescoes.
+The temple or *lha-khang* of Maitreya, besides containing a huge image of the Future Buddha, has old and interesting frescoes.
 One of them represents the Meditative or Dhyani-Buddhas wearing the princely attire of bodhisattvas.
-Close to these temples lie the ruins of the house of a former minister of Ladak (bKa-
+Close to these temples lie the ruins of the house of a former minister of Ladak (*bKa-*

 18\.
 Francke, *Antiquities of Indian Tibet*, I, 76.

 **27 KASHMIR-LADAK**

-blon).
+*blon*).
 Old clay images and manuscript books are still to be found in the ruins.

 North of Leh is situated the small monastery of Zangskar, a branch of the Spi-thug Monastery.
 It is of comparatively recent date but contains some well-executed images and frescoes.
 A square courtyard paved with large slabs of stone leads to the chief temple, standing in front of the entrance gate.
 The first room of the temple contains a clay image of Avalokitesvara, the Merciful Lord.
 The walls of the temple are covered with modern frescoes of fine execution, painted by a well-known Ladak artist, now an old man residing at the Trikshe Monastery.
 Behind the first hall is situated a small chapel consecrated to the worship of Dug-kar.
 Besides the goddess' image we found a large image of Mañjushri or Jam-pe yang, the Prince of Knowledge.
 The rest of the monastery buildings in the courtyard are occupied by cells and storerooms.

 A place well-worth visiting is the town residence of the Hemis *sku-shok* or abbot of the well-known Hemis Monastery.
 It is in charge of a *nyer-wa* or housekeeper.
-The s\u-sho\ only seldom resides in it and most of the year the house stands empty.
+The *sku-shok* only seldom resides in it and most of the year the house stands empty.
 It is a typical Tibetan mansion, and the upper rooms command a fine view of the Indus Valley and the snowy mountains beyond it.
 As usual the ground floor is reserved for stables, servants' quarters, and storerooms.
 On the second floor is situated the kitchen, a cleanly kept place with huge shining brass cauldrons and other kitchen utensils.
 The living quarters are on the upper floor.
 These are airy rooms with large square windows.
 Only one room had glass in the windows, the other had beautifully carved window frames but neither glass nor paper.

 Some of the private houses of Leh contain interesting frescoes in the living rooms.
-In one such house I remember having seen frescoes illustrating the life of Je-tsun Milarepa, his encounter with the Bön magician Naropa on the holy Kailasa Mountain, and other equally famous episodes of the Saint's life.
+In one such house I remember having seen frescoes illustrating the life of Je-tsün Milarepa, his encounter with the Bön magician Naropa on the holy Kailasa Mountain, and other equally famous episodes of the Saint's life.
 The same room had another very curious fresco representing the Emperor of China and the arrival of a Ladaki embassy to the Imperial Court of China.
 Unfortunately there was no inscription to explain or date the painting.
-The owner of the house called the fresco *rGyn-nag-gi* *kong-ma chen-po*, i.e., "The Emperor of China."
+The owner of the house called the fresco *rGyn-nag-gi kong-ma chen-po*, i.e., "The Emperor of China."
 It is the second historical fresco which I found in Ladak.
 No doubt there exist others.
 The art of fresco painting is still cultivated in Ladak and the Ladaki artists produce sometimes works of art which

 **28 TRAILS TO INMOST ASIA**

 compare favorably to those of the central Tibetan school, with its rigidity of composition and design.

 In the village of Changspa, situated in the vicinity of Leh, Dr. Francke has discovered interesting frescoes illustrating one of the important episodes of the Kesar Saga.
 The wall paintings are found in the summer residence of a family of *bKa-blon* or ministers.
-They represent the war of Jang or Jang-dmag, a country in the east of Tibet against which King Kesar waged war.
+They represent the war of Jang or lJang-dmag, a country in the east of Tibet against which King Kesar waged war.
 Kesar frescoes are extremely rare throughout Tibet, and it is gratifying to know that Dr. Francke had those of Changspa copied.

 The capital of Ladak abounds in *stupas*, *mani*-walls or *men-dongs*, and stone-cut images.
 On the large plain outside Leh stands the longest *mani*-wall of the country, with large *stupas* on its extremities.
 It was built by King Del-dan rnam-rgyal (1620-40 A.D.).
 The Ladak *stupas* are characterized by painted stucco figures on their foundations.
 Sometimes these represent winged horses, lions, peacocks, or swans.
 Rock-cut images abound in Leh and along the trails that lead to the town.
 At the village of Changspa are found two important stone images, one representing the Buddha Sakyamuni and the other the Future Buddha.
-Sakyamuni is depicted standing with both hands making the sign of instruction (dharmacakra-mudra).
+Sakyamuni is depicted standing with both hands making the sign of instruction (*dharmacakra-mudra*).
 The Buddha is assisted by Maitreya and Padmapani, represented on either side of the chief figure.
-The second figure represents Maitreya holding the rosary and the vase or bum-pa.
+The second figure represents Maitreya holding the rosary and the vase or *bum-pa*.
 It is interesting to note that the Ladak images of Maitreya all hold the rosary in the right hand, instead of the stalk of the lotus flower, as is the case on central Tibetan bronzes.
 The rosary seems to belong to an older tradition.
 On the route to Khardong Pass stands a stone image of Maitreya holding the rosary in his right hand and the vase in his left.

 A separate and curious group of monuments is formed by the Maltese crosses with inscriptions found in the vicinity of Drang-tse, a village on the Pangkong Lake.
 The inscriptions accompanying the cross figures were recognized to be Soghdian.
 It remains to be determined during what period these crosses were erected and the reason that they are found in such a remote place as Drang-tse on the Pangkong-tsho.
 It seems very probable that there existed a floating Nestorian Christian population in Ladak during the eighth to tenth centuries A.D. when Nestorian colonies were numerous along the trade routes of Turkestan, and other regions of central Asia.
 Whether the Nestorian visitors to